How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 Questions to ask:

-- What's your average card acceptance rate across your operator base?
+- What is your average card acceptance rate across your operator base?

 - What acquiring banks do you work with?